miguelsolans/miguelsolans/README.md

 - 📫 How to reach me: You can reach me on [LinkedIn](https://www.linkedin.com/in/miguelsolans/), Skype (miguelrsolans) or even via e-mail (dev.miguelsolans (at) gmail (dot) com)
 - ⚡ Fun fact: Terminator Judgment Day is still the best movie every produced.
 I love Music.
 I often do offroad.
 Like any other programmer, Coffee and Capuccino are my favorite hot drinks!

+### Portfolio of Projects

+Here's a list of projects I took part of, from latest to oldest

+- [Mantis](https://github.com/miguelsolans/Equivalencias): Student Management platform for the IT Department of University of Minho
+- [Crosswalks](https://github.com/miguelsolans/Crosswalks): An Academic Assignment which consists of many Micro-services for Crosswalk management
+- [UMINHO-ISN](https://github.com/miguelsolans/UMINHO-ISN): Social Network for Technology Students of University of Minho
+- [ShowTime](https://github.com/miguelsolans/ShowTime): An ongoing personal project that keeps Track of bands seen live

 <!--
 **miguelsolans/miguelsolans** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.